Lucky Cloud Steel Lid Glass Tea Pot

-This pot is the perfect size for single service, or for sharing tea with a friend.
+This lucky cloud steel lid glass tea pot is the perfect size for single service, or for sharing tea with a friend.
 You can pour your tea directly into the pot and enjoy the leaves and tea color through the glass.
-When you pour out your tea, the very fine stainless steel filter will ensure that no tea leaves will come out.
+When you pour out your tea, the fine mesh stainless steel filter will ensure that no tea leaves will come out.
 The lid is tightly secured inside the pot, allowing you to pour tea without the lid slipping off.
 Chinese lucky clouds surround the pot’s body, representing fortune and luck.

-Using glass teaware allows you to enjoy your tea leaves dancing inside of your pot.
-It is very easy to check the quality of the tea and tea color, allowing you better control over infusions to match your flavor.
-Glassware cools down boiling water more quickly than porcelain and yixing, making it a great choice for beautiful high end green, yellow, white and scented tea.
-We suggest you reuse your leaves multiple times, just leave enough tea in your pot to cover your leaves before making your next infusion.
-Glass makes it very easy to tell when it is time to refill your pot.
+Using glass teaware allows you to enjoy the visual beauty of your tea as the leaves infuse.
+The clarity of the glass also makes it very easy to see the intensity of the color of the brew, which helps you control the infusion time to achieve the desired flavor.
+Glassware cools down boiling water more quickly than porcelain and yixing ware, making it a great choice for beautiful high end green, yellow, white, and scented teas.
+We suggest you reuse your leaves multiple times, leaving just enough tea in your pot to cover the leaves before making your next infusion.